Restorative ocean farmer and co-founder of GreenWave

 In Eat Like a Fish, Smith shares his bold vision for the future, showing how we can transform current agriculture models while enjoying delicious, nutritious, locally grown food.
 More than that, restorative ocean farming could create millions of jobs and protect our planet from the causes and effects of climate change.
 In his enlightening talks, he shares valuable and revolutionary information about the relationship between agriculture, climate change, and inequality, and his integral role in the industry that could reshape the future of food.

 Smith was born and raised in Newfoundland, where he left high school at the age of 14 to work on fishing boats from the Grand Banks to the Bering Sea.
-His writing has appeared in The New York Times, National Geographic, The Atlantic, and elsewhere.
-He was also featured in the HBO documentary Ice on Fire, narrated by Leonardo DiCaprio.
+His debut book, Eat Like A Fish, was nominated for IACP Cookbook Award and won the 2020 James Beard Foundation Book Award for Writing.
+His writing also has appeared in The New York Times, National Geographic, The Atlantic among others.
+He was featured in the HBO documentary Ice on Fire, narrated by Leonardo DiCaprio.
 He is the owner of Thimble Island Ocean Farm, which won the Buckminster Fuller Challenge for ecological design, and, in 2017, was named one of TIME magazine’s “Best Inventions.”
 He is also the Executive Director of the non-profit GreenWave, which trains new ocean farmers.

 Sea Farming, Sustainability and the Future of Food

 In this talk, Bren Smith looks at the relationship between agriculture and climate, explaining how he bridges land and sea farming to create a new model that brings a high yield with a low impact.
 Learn more about the exciting possibilities of 3D ocean farming, from fresh food sources and flavors to climate change protection and prevention.

 Ocean Farming and the Fight for Equality in a Changing World